-One of the most frequent asked questions is: What is the best chess opening?
-In the span of one week I got that question several times.
-And not only from beginners.
+One of the most frequently asked questions is: What is the best chess opening?
+In the span of one week, I got that question several times.
+And not only by beginner chess players.

 A 2200 FIDE thinks Sicilian “is not fitting her level anymore”.
-A 1500 thinks he needs to diversify, learn new openings.
+A 1500-rated thinks he needs to diversify and learn new openings.
 An IM thinks he must know “many more openings” in order to get the GM title.

 With all these Video-Series around, it seems most people have big FOMO (fear of missing out) when it comes to openings.

 They think they will miss the latest “winning” trend and then stagnate forever, just because of that damn opening.